Courtship display: Environmental factors

+Poecilia velifera male courting a female.
+In poeciliids, courtship displays depends on light in their environment.

 Various environmental factors, such as temperature, photoperiod, resource and light availability, have an effect on the timing and effectiveness of courtship displays in certain species of animals.

+In captivity, animals sometimes imprint on human keepers rather than their own species, leading to them rejecting courtship displays from potential mates, but showing and accepting courtship displays from human keepers.
+One notable example of this is Walnut, a white-naped crane who formed a two-decade bond with her keeper after he began reciprocating her courtship displays.

 In guppies (Poecilia reticulata), variation in the light environment plays a huge role in their ability to attract mates.
 Guppy males alter both their 'courtship mode', whether they perform a full courtship display or try to 'engage' in sneak copulations, and distance from females as light intensity changes.
 Courtship mode also varies with light spectrum and relates to predation risk.
 On average, male guppies seek out and spend more time in the environment in which their colour pattern is the most visible.
 Males, in the light environment that made them most visible, copulated with the most females.

 In emperor penguins (Aptenodytes forsteri), resource availability determines when male emperor penguins will be able to return to their breeding grounds to initiate their courtship rituals.
 The greater the concentration of resources in their feeding ground, the quicker they will be able to restore their body reserves for winter, and the sooner they will be able to return to their breeding grounds.
 An early return to their breeding grounds comes with an increased likelihood of finding a mate.

 The effectiveness of Hirtodrosophila mycetophaga mating displays is influenced by the colour of the bracket fungus that it mates and courts upon; these flies choose brackets that are lighter, making their displays more visible to the opposite sex.